aisingapore/PeekingDuck/README.md

 ## How PeekingDuck Works

-**Nodes** are the LEGO blocks of PeekingDuck.
+**Nodes** are the building blocks of PeekingDuck.
 Each node is a wrapper for a Python function, and contains information on how other PeekingDuck nodes may interact with it.

 PeekingDuck has 5 types of nodes: